gvwilson/sensibleadventures/cloudherd/reboot.md

     - Thokmay (only a little)
     - *not* Bonzon ("the colonel stayed with the wounded" but don't reveal he's wounded himself)
     - *not* Ulfmaerr ("Would a little magic be useful?"
 "Absolutely not!")
+    - first encounter with Linger the troll (but we don't know that yet)
   - plot development
     - clouds and cloudherding
     - Stale is a village inside an old fortress
     - rebellion
     - forest only allows people on the roads in any numbers
-- excitement
-  - encounter with the troll
 - details
   - Noxy and Sensy are picking spiderwebs
   - Sensy is mooning about boys, Noxy is impatient